-"Nate Splett's selection as the UWRF outstanding advisor is well deserved," said CAFES Dean Stephen Ridley.
+"Nate Splett's selection as the UWRF outstanding adviser is well deserved," said CAFES Dean Stephen Ridley.
 "Nate takes student advising very seriously.
 He is very knowledgeable regarding the technicalities of the curriculum, and he knows and understands his students well.
-He is one of the most effective advisors I have known."
+He is one of the most effective advisers I have known."

 Splett is a recent recipient of an U.S. Department of Agriculture grant to infuse legal content into the CAFES curriculum.
 He has also received other USDA grants for curriculum enhancement and a grant from the Wisconsin Humanities Council for a documentary film on farms.
 His scholarly and research articles have been published in journals including Agribusiness, Agriculture Financial Review, Journal of Dairy Science, and others.
 He has been an active member on various University committees.

 Splett holds a B.S. in ag education and an M.S. in ag economics from UWRF as well as a Ph.D. in ag economics from the University of Illinois at Urbana-Champaign.
 While completing his dissertation at UI, he was a research assistant and fellow.
 He also has been a visiting lecturer at the Academy of National Economy in Moscow, Russia.